ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

          "balance": {}
      }

-- ``transformation:CenterCrop``: Crop size in pixel.
+- ``transformation:CenterCrop:size``: Crop size in pixel.
 Images will be cropped or padded to fit these dimensions.
 This allows all the images to have the same size during training.
 Since the images will be cropped around the spinal cord, the image size can be reduced.
+The ``preprocessing`` parameter indicates this transformation will only be applied once at the beginning of the training.

   .. code-block:: xml